botahamec/happylock/README.md

 A read-write lock would be very useful here, and maybe other primitives such as condvars and barriers?

 Personally, I don't like mutex poisoning, but maybe it can be worked into the library if you're into that sort of thing.

-More types might be lockable using a `LockGuard`.